Ideas for Haiku Poems

 Collaborate with Others

-Many poets still participate in a practice that touches on the origins of the haiku, artistic collaboration.
+Many poets still participate in a practice that touches on the origins of the traditional haiku: artistic collaboration.
 One poet begins by writing a single haiku, then the next poet writes another haiku, one that is somehow connected, usually by subject, to the first.
 The next poet picks up where the second poet left off and the process continues until each poet has contributed one or more haiku, each haiku working as a single stanza of what becomes a longer poem for which all poets receive credit.
 This exercise captures not only the social traditions behind haiku, but also creates an environment in which poets receive immediate encouragement and inspiration.